briancullen/aws-textract-parser/README.md

 ## Usage

-The default export from the module is a parser instance that supports two different methods, `handleDetectTextCallback` and `handleDetectTextResponse`.
+The default export from the module is a parser instance that supports three different methods, `handleDetectTextCallback`, `handleDetectTextResponse`, and `parseGetTextDetection`.

 `handleDetectTextCallback` is a helper method that can be passed in as the standard callback to the Textract method.
 In turn it will call another callback with the processed tree.
 An example of this type of usage is shown below.